govdirectory/website/README.md

 [Wikimedia Sverige](https://github.com/Wikimedia-Sverige) is graciously providing us with Matomo analytics.
 [The dashboard](https://matomo.wikimedia.se/index.php?module=CoreHome&idSite=7) has been made publicly accessible.

-### NLnet Foundation
+### Open Social Fund

-This project has been made possible with the generous support of the [NLnet Foundation](https://nlnet.nl/) through their NGI Zero Core program.
+This project has received a grant to highlight Fediverse aspects from [NLnet Foundation](https://nlnet.nl/) through their Open Social Fund.

 ## Contributing